Good intentions aren’t good enough…

 Communicating ‘with’ people, and exchanging ideas and information and messages with them communicates the 4 R's - Respect, Recognition, Reassurance and Responsibility - thus demonstrating your respect for their integrity.

-Back in the early 1900s during one exchange in Parliament between the ever-sparring politicians Gladstone and Disraeli went as follows:
+Back in the early 1900s during one spat in Parliament between the ever-sparring politicians Gladstone and Disraeli they exchanged as follows:

 Gladstone: Mr Disraeli cannot possibly be sure of his facts!